 Gobustan: 40,000 years of rock art near Baku

-A guide to Gobustan National Park, a UNESCO World Heritage rock-art landscape near Baku — its ancient petroglyphs, the Gaval Dash musical stone, and how to visit this open-air record of prehistory.
+Gobustan National Park near Baku — a UNESCO rock-art landscape of ancient petroglyphs and the Gaval Dash musical stone, and how to visit.

 An hour south of Baku, a rocky hillside holds one of the oldest art galleries on Earth.
 Gobustan is a landscape carved with tens of thousands of images left by people over many millennia — a UNESCO World Heritage site where prehistory is written directly onto the stone.
-For travelers who want depth beyond the modern skyline, it is one of the most rewarding day trips in Azerbaijan.
+For travelers who want depth beyond the modern skyline, it is one of the most rewarding day trips in Azerbaijan, and one we build into itineraries again and again.

 What Gobustan is